Deerfield Beach Truck Liability Lawyer

 Accidents involving big rigs almost always result in devastating injuries and extensive property damage.
 Florida and federal allow truck accident victims to pursue compensation for their damages under the theory of negligence.
 To prove negligence, a victim and his or her attorney must first prove liability…but who is responsible in truck accident cases?

 When it comes to 18-wheeler accidents, one or more parties may be held at fault.
-Our Deerfield Beach truck liability lawyers at the Leifer Law Firm have the resources necessary to investigate the accident, determine the cause, and pinpoint the liable party.
+Our Deerfield Beach truck liability lawyers at Leifer & Ramirez have the resources necessary to investigate the accident, determine the cause, and pinpoint the liable party.
 If you or a loved one was involved in a big-rig accident and want to ensure that the responsible party is held financially accountable, contact our law firm today.

 Liability in Truck Accidents